izgzhen/iris-coq/README.md

 ## Building Instructions

-Run `make` to build the full development.
+Run `make -jN` to build the full development, where `N` is the number of your CPU cores.

 ## Structure